JelleZijlstra/typing-spec/spec/spec.rst

 The existing ``TypeVar`` class constructor accepts keyword parameters named ``covariant`` and ``contravariant``.
 If both of these are ``False``, the type variable is assumed to be invariant.
-We propose to add another keyword parameter named ``infer_variance`` indicating that a type checker should use inference to determine whether the type variable is invariant, covariant or contravariant.
+PEP 695 adds another keyword parameter named ``infer_variance`` indicating that a type checker should use inference to determine whether the type variable is invariant, covariant or contravariant.
 A corresponding instance variable ``__infer_variance__`` can be